jdelouche/Fix/README.md

 # Fix

-Fix.hs aims at showing the mechanics of the types of F-Algebras baesd on an example given in the following presentation: https://bartoszmilewski.com/2017/02/28/f-algebras/
+Fix.hs aims at showing the mechanics of the types of F-Algebras based on an example given in the following presentation: https://bartoszmilewski.com/2017/02/28/f-algebras/

+This seems to be complicated, but finding prime numbers, only requires one *single* line change based on Erathostene's filters compared to a simple identity.

+    coalg (p : ns)    =  StreamF p ns coalg (p : ns)    =  StreamF p (filter (notdiv p) ns) where notdiv p n = n `mod` p /= 0

                                                                         a =  [2,3,4,5,6,7,8,9,10,11,12,13,14,15]